xopxe/oruga_ws/README.md

 ### Using Docker

-If you want to use the provided Docker image, you can use it directly from VSCode.
+If you want to use the provided Docker image, you can start it directly from VSCode.
 You can also build it manually:

 ```sh
 docker image build --rm -t oruga_ws:jazzy .devcontainer/